tsgates/arch-wiki-markdown/wiki/Stumpwm.md

 With Quicklisp (recommended)

-WARNING:Only use root to install SBCL and, if you want to, run "make install".
+Warning:Only use root to install SBCL and, if you want to, run "make install".

 1. Install SBCL